CrazyHarry/Audit-trail/README.md

 ## Installation and usage

+For a TL;DR installation and setup of **Audit-trail**:
+1. (Install HyperLedger Composer on your machine)[https://hyperledger.github.io/composer/latest/installing/installing-index.html]
+2. (Install and run the **Audit-trail** business network)[./audit-trail-network#deployment-of-the-business-network]
+3. (Run the Composer REST server)[rest-server#running-a-single-user-rest-server-development-and-testing]
+4. (Run the Angular Front-End application)[]

-Every folder contains it's own readme with installation steps.
+Furthermore, every folder contains it's own readme with documentation and details regarding the code and motivation behind implementation decisions.

-##